 Xander clasped his hands.
 “I’m told my nosy attentiveness is one of my best features – that and having the knack to replace a window in record time, which, believe it or not, is required here more than you might think.”

-She took a breath, her smiling mouth hung open in somewhat disbelief.
+She took a breath, her smiling mouth hanging open in slight disbelief.

 “You’re the first person to really give me the time of day since I’ve arrived, though that might be because I’m not the most welcoming and tactful person.”

-"You’re the new guy…along with a boat load of other new guys.
+“You’re the new guy…along with a boat load of other new guys.
 Plus, we’re still kinda adjusting to the new digs and the changes that being out to the world brings.
 I know that things will calm down.
 When, however, is a different story.
-We’re a nice bunch, though; you’ve got nothing to worry about," Xander assured.
+We’re a nice bunch, though…you’ve got nothing to worry about,” Xander assured her.

 Grace nodded.
-"Well, look, I’d better take this in and up to my dorm.
+“Well, look, I’d better take this in and up to my dorm.
 I really want to get settled tonight.
-Tomorrow’s another day and a day that I intend to start working for my paycheck.
-Plus, I noticed an ad on the bulletin board in the staff room about Ms. Allister wanting an assistant for some ‘special project’.
+Tomorrow’s another day, and the day that I intend to start working for my paycheck.
+Plus, I noticed an ad on the bulletin board in the staff room about Ms. Allister wanting an assistant for some ‘special project.’
 I might go for that.
-It’s kinda like a cop-out, ya know?
-Bring coffee, donuts, books."
+It’s kinda like a cop-out, y’know?
+Bring coffee, donuts, books.”

 “I can put in a good word with Ro for you,” Xander said.